-At the end of the year, the Village had capital assets (net of accumulated depreciation) totaling \$1,115,234.
+At the end of the year, the Village had capital assets (net of accumulated depreciation) totaling \$2,700,290.
 Capital assets include land, buildings, equipment, water system and improvements, and construction in progress costing \$1,000 or more.
 The Village has elected not to report major general infrastructure assets such as roads, bridges, sidewalks, etc., that were purchased or constructed prior to January 1, 2002.
+During the year ended December 31, 2024, the Village made major roof repairs that were capitalized and reported as capital assets of its governmental activities.

-During the year ended December 31, 2023, the Water System Enterprise fund incurred construction costs totaling \$1,110,974 in connection with an ongoing water system improvement project that is reported in the financial statements as construction in progress.
+During the year ended December 31, 2024, the Water System Enterprise fund incurred construction costs totaling \$1,555,244 in connection with an ongoing water system improvement project that is reported in the financial statements as construction in progress.
 Additional information about the Village's capital assets is presented in the notes to the financial statements.